Differentiable Autoencoding Neural Operator for Interpretable and Integrable Latent Space Modeling: Discussion

 In contrast to conventional operator learning tasks, which typically focus on one-to-one function mappings, relatively few approaches demonstrated many-to-one mappings, where multiple input fields map to a single output.
-Existing approaches include Multiple-Input FNO for elastodynamics, which stacks multiple inputs sequentially~\cite{lehmann2025multiple}, DeepONet, which can combine multiple branch networks with a single trunk~\cite{jin2022mionet}, and meta-learning frameworks, which extend single-operator models to multi-operator tasks~\cite{sun2024lemon}.
-While effective in establishing the complex input-output relationships, these methods generally lack explicit physics constraints and interpretable latent representations.
+Existing approaches include Multiple-Input FNO for elastodynamics, which concatenates multiple input fields sequentially~\cite{lehmann2025multiple}, DeepONet, which can combine multiple branch networks with a single trunk~\cite{jin2022mionet}, and meta-learning frameworks, which extend single-operator models to multi-operator tasks~\cite{sun2024lemon}.
+Although effective in establishing complex input-output relationships, these methods generally lack explicit physics constraints and explainable latent representations.
 In contrast, our experiments employ DIANO to perform many-to-one function mapping by inferring the pressure field from the three velocity components, governed by the 3D elliptic pressure-Poisson equation.
-DIANO handles multi-function mapping by using independent encoders for each input velocity field, which are then fused and fed through a latent PDE model mapping into a single latent pressure function.
-This strategy illustrates the potential of physics-guided operator learning for mapping many complex flow fields.
+DIANO accommodates multi-function inputs through independent encoders assigned to each velocity component; the resulting representations are subsequently fused and processed through a latent PDE model that produces a single latent pressure function.
+Notably, DIANO enables direct velocity-to-pressure mapping without explicitly solving the pressure Laplacian, which conventionally requires iterative numerical procedures.
+While the experiment is demonstrative, these results suggest that physics-guided operator learning offers a viable pathway for reducing the computational overhead associated with pressure-velocity coupling in incompressible flow solvers.